UltraEngine/Documentation/CPP_appkit.md

 ## Programming with Ultra App Kit ##

 The documentation here contains [hundreds of examples](CreateButton.md) for every available command in the SDK.
-Just copy any example's code and paste it into the *main.cpp* source code file to run the example:
+Just copy any example's code and paste it into the *main.cpp* source code file to run the example.
+Here is one simple program you can try:

 ```c++
 #include "pch.h"